PoBO: A Polynomial Bounding Method for Chance-Constrained Yield-Aware Optimization of Photonic ICs: Numerical Results

 We consider a third-order Mach-Zehnder interferometer (MZI) which consists of three port coupling and two arms, as shown in Fig.~\ref{fig:benchmark_MZI}.
 The coupling coefficients $\tau$ between the MZ arms play an important role in the design, whose relationship with the the gap $g$ (nm) is $\tau = \exp (-\frac{g}{260})$.
 The gap variables $\mat{x}=[g_1, g_2, g_3]$ have the design space of $\mat{X}={[100, 300]}^3$.
 Their corresponding process variations $\vecpar$ follows a truncated Gaussian mixture distribution (see Appendix~\ref{sec:benchmark_setup}).
 We aim to maximize the expected 3-dB bandwidth (BW, in GHz) with probability constraints on the crosstalk (XT, in dB) and the attenuation ($\alpha$, in dB) of the peak transmission.
 Therefore, the yield-aware chance-constrained design is formulated as

 The two risk levels are set to be equal $\epsilon_1 = \epsilon_2 = \epsilon$.
-The thresholds of the crosstalk ($\text{XT}_0$) and the attenuation ($\alpha_0$) are -4 dB and 1.6 dB respectively.
+The thresholds of the crosstalk ($\text{XT}_0$) and the attenuation ($\alpha_0$) are -4 dB and 1.6 dB, respectively.

 We build three 2nd-order polynomial surrogate models for BW, XT, and $\alpha$, respectively.
 We further bound the probabilistic yield constraints via an order-5 optimal polynomial kinship function.
 The optimized results and comparisons are listed in Table~\ref{tab:MZI_result}.
 It shows that at the same risk level, the proposed PoBO method can achieve larger bandwidth while meeting the yield requirements and having smaller gaps for the chance constraints.
 The simulation samples are the ones used for building surrogate models.
+We list the number of samples to reveal the simulation cost since the simulation time per sample may vary from seconds to hours, which depends on the problem size (small circuits or large circuit) and simulator types (e.g., circuit-level simulation or EM-based PDE simulator).
 The proposed PoBO requires the same number of simulations as the moment bounding method~\cite{cui2020chance}, and both of them require much fewer simulation samples than the Bayesian yield optimization due to the efficient surrogate modeling.
+Regarding the CPU time of solving the design optimization problem~\eqref{eq:MZ_formula}, the proposed method takes 15.28 s, 18.19 s, and 15.2 s for the three risk levels, respectively.
+The moment method takes 0.39 s, 2.11 s, and 2.21 s, respectively.
+Our Kinship-based optimization is slower than the moment-based method because our method uses higher-order polynomials to bound the probabilistic constraints.
+However, the optimization overhead is negligible compared with the sample simulation time (especially when a PDE-based simulator is employed).
+The BYO takes even less than 0.1 s in the optimization steps, but it requires a huge number of simulation samples, causing a much larger overall CPU time than chance-constrained optimization.
 Fig.~\ref{fig:MZI_opt_result} compares the frequency response before and after the yield-aware optimization with $\epsilon=0.1$.
 Our PoBO method has a higher expected bandwidth compared with the Bayesian yield optimization, the moment bounding method, and the initial design.
 Fig.~\ref{fig:MZI_BW_pdf} further shows the probability density of the optimized bandwidth by different models.
 It clearly shows that our proposed method produces the highest bandwidth while meeting the yield requirement.